tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ---
 4️⃣.
-Detecting Alerts in network system by Suricata:
+Detecting Alerts in the network system by Suricata:
 ---

 a) At first, I went to the terminal & write it